-Workers at Texas GM plant approve deal, strike likely to end
+GM workers ratify contract, ending contentious 40-day strike

 GM traded the ability to close the three factories in Lordstown, Ohio; Warren, Michigan; and near Baltimore for higher labor costs, David Kudla, chief investment strategist for Mainstay Capital Management of Grand Blanc, Michigan, wrote in a note to investors.
 The contract maintains worker health benefits with low premiums, something that both Ford and FCA wanted to change when negotiations began.

-“Ford and FCA didn’t have three factories that they wanted to close, but will have to work around this new framework for higher wages and unchanged health care that the UAW and GM have set,” wrote Kudla, whose firm manages investments for many auto industry workers.
+“Ford and FCA didn’t have three factories that they wanted to close, but will have to work around this new framework for higher wages and unchanged health care that the UAW and GM have set,” wrote Kudla.

-Workers at factories that GM will close have been transferred to plants across the nation, and they campaigned against the deal, which was reached Oct.
-16. Workers in Lordstown, for instance, voted 412-61 against it, with 88% of production workers voting “no.”

-In the end, economic gains and a $7.7 billion GM investment pledge for U.S. factories were too much to turn down.
+Workers from the closed factories campaigned against the contract, with several plants voting against it.
+But in the end, economic gains and a $7.7 billion GM investment pledge for U.S. factories were too much to turn down.

+Tim O’Hara, president of the UAW local in Lordstown, said workers there overwhelmingly voted down the deal, disappointed that they didn’t get a new vehicle to keep the plant open.
+Many Lordstown workers were transferred to other factories, and they campaigned against the contract at their new jobs, he said.

+Thousands of ex-Lordstown workers were hoping they could someday return to their homes, he said.
+“A lot of our people did have plans that they could come back in possibly a year or even three years,” O’Hara said.
+“Now that’s gone.
+They have to draw up a whole new game plan.”

-This story has been corrected to include skilled trades in the Lordstown, Ohio, plant’s vote against the contract.
-Heather Hollingsworth contributed to this report from Kansas City, Missouri.
+Associated Press reporter Heather Hollingsworth contributed to this report from Kansas City, Missouri.